 Associated businesses, many of which are based in Scandinavia, mean that airliners not usually seen elsewhere in Scotland visit, some on a daily basis.
 A link has also opened up recently with Air Iceland flying Dash 8s between Aberdeen and Reykjavik.
 A good mix of biz-jets and corporate props visit.

-A short break in Aberdeen allowed me to check out the newly built Crowne Plaza Aberdeen Airport Hotel which is now regarded as the best ‘spotting hotel’ at Dyce, surpassing its neighbour, the Holiday Inn Express for views.
+A short break in Aberdeen back in the summer of 2017 enabled me to check out the newly built Crowne Plaza Aberdeen Airport Hotel which is now regarded as the best ‘spotting hotel’ at Dyce, surpassing its neighbour, the Holiday Inn Express for views.
 The cost of a two-night Dinner, B&B weekend stay was reasonable and our room on the 5th floor had a tremendous panoramic view across more than 90 percent of the airfield.

-I only spent a couple of hours each day photographing the action and, as the view from the hotel room was so good, and the weather was mixed, I didn`t bother to check out many of the other, reportedly excellent vantage points dotted around the airfield.
+Back in 2017, I only spent a couple of hours each day photographing the action and, as the view from the hotel room was so good, and the weather was mixed, I didn`t bother to check out any of the other, reportedly excellent vantage points dotted around the airfield, including the mound.

-The large double-glazed floor-to-ceiling window was very clean but the thickness of the glass resulted in some photos taken at an angle being slightly blurred.
+The large double-glazed floor-to-ceiling window of the Crowne Plaza Hotel was very clean but the thickness of the glass resulted in some photos taken at an angle being slightly blurred.
 Also, being Aberdeen rain is never far away and anything other than a light shower could spoil or prevent shots taken from the room.
 Not a real problem if you don`t mind getting wet though as the track running along the outside of the perimeter fence is only 2-3 minutes away from the hotel entrance.

 The end of each corridor is fully glazed too which gives a different, side-on aspect of the only section of the runway that wasn’t visible from my room.
 The accommodation was of a high standard, clean and comfy with a fridge, tea and coffee, mini safe and free Wi-fi.